National Museum of the Royal Navy, Portsmouth

 The National Museum of the Royal Navy, Portsmouth, formerly known as the Royal Naval Museum, is a museum of the history of the Royal Navy located in the Portsmouth Historic Dockyard section of HMNB Portsmouth, Portsmouth, Hampshire, England.
 The museum is part of the National Museum of the Royal Navy, a non-departmental public body sponsored by the Ministry of Defence.
 It received 1,081,909 visitors in 2017.

 History

 The museum was founded in 1911.
-Known originally as the "Dockyard Museum", it was conceived by Mr Mark Edwin Pescott-Frost, then secretary to the Admiral Superintendent at Portsmouth.
-With a passion for naval history he spearheaded a project to save items for future generations, eventually leading to the opening of a new museum.
+Known originally as the Dockyard Museum, it was conceived by Mr. Mark Edwin Pescott-Frost, then secretary to the Admiral Superintendent at Portsmouth.
+With a passion for naval history he spearheaded a project to save items for future generations, eventually leading to the opening of a museum (space having been made available for him in the eastern section of the Great Ropehouse).
 His foresight ensured the survival of many interesting and important artefacts, several of which are still on display today.
-He was awarded the Imperial Service Order in 1916.
+He was awarded in 1916 the Imperial Service Order.

+Following Pescott-Smith's retirement (in 1919) the museum was closed and its collections began to be dispersed.
+With the impending arrival of HMS Victory, however, (which was to be dry docked in the dockyard in 1922) a substantial number of items were retained for display with the ship.
+In 1929 the foundation stone was laid for a new purpose-built museum building, designed to display artefacts from HMS Victory; standing alongside the ship itself, the Victory Gallery was finally opened in 1938.
+In 1972 the museum began using the ground floor of the nearby No. 10 Storehouse as an exhibition space.

 In 1985, under the terms of the National Heritage Act 1983, the museum was devolved from the Ministry of Defence to become an executive non-departmental public body, supported by a grant-in-aid.
 At this juncture, the name was changed to become the "Royal Naval Museum, Portsmouth."
+The following year, the museum took over No. 11 Storehouse: the ground floor was used as an exhibition space and the upper floors as a library, offices and storage space.
+Not long afterwards a glass link corridor was opened between this and the adjacent storehouse, No. 10.